Shabaka Hutchings: Career

 Shabaka and the Ancestors debuted in 2016 with the album Wisdom of Elders on Gilles Peterson's Brownswood Recordings label.
 The Comet Is Coming, a trio with keyboardist Dan Leavers and drummer Max Hallett, received a Mercury Prize nomination for their debut album Channel the Spirits, released on The Leaf Label in April 2016.
 Sons of Kemet, a quartet of saxophone, tuba and two drummers, launched with the album Burn in 2013, followed up with Lest We Forget What We Came Here to Do in 2015, both on the Naim Jazz label, before moving to Impulse! for Your Queen Is a Reptile in 2018, which coincided with a breakout into wider public consciousness of the UK jazz scene, captured by the attention on the Hutchings-directed compilation We Out Here on Brownswood.
 In November the same year, Hutchings curated part of the programme for the Dutch Le Guess Who? festival.

 In March 2020, Shabaka and the Ancestors released We Are Sent Here by History under Impulse!
 Records.
 Hutchings was due to take part in a series of concerts to commemorate the 50th anniversary of Miles Davis' Bitches Brew, but these were cancelled due to the COVID-19 pandemic.
 Instead, a group was assembled under the name London Brew in December 2020 to record an improvised set inspired by the 1970 album.
 This would go on to be released in March 2023.

 Also in 2020, Hutchings launched the London-based record label Native Rebel Recordings.
 The idea for the label was conceived by Hutchings and music industry publisher Matt Smith.
 Hutchings drew inspiration from ECM Records, its founder Manfred Eicher, and the idea that a label could have an overriding aesthetic.
 All of the label's releases are recorded at RAK Studios over a three-day period, with rehearsal incorporated into that time in order to emphasize first experiences with the music.
 The label has released albums from such artists as Chelsea Carmichael, Confucius MC and Kwake Bass, the Brother Moves On, Ganavya Doraiswamy, and Kofi Flexxx.
 The label also released a 10th anniversary reissue of Sons of Kemet's Burn, and a remaster of the 1985 album Song of the Motherland by Hutchings' father AnkAnum.

 In May 2022, Hutchings released his debut solo EP, Afrikan Culture, under the mononym Shabaka.
 On New Year's Day in 2023, Hutchings issued a statement on his Instagram page, that he would take a hiatus from playing the saxophone from the end of 2023.
 He later clarified his reasons for doing so, citing the physical and emotional strain that comes from performing on the saxophone on tour.
-His final live saxophone performance took place on 7 December 2023, where he played John Coltrane's A Love Supreme at the Institute of Contemporary Arts in London.
+By 2026, he had returned to playing the saxophone.

-Hutchings' solo debut album, Perceive Its Beauty, Acknowledge Its Grace, was released in April 2024 by Impulse!
+Hutchings' album Perceive Its Beauty, Acknowledge Its Grace was released in April 2024 by Impulse!